-The QCIF eResearch Analyst is here to help researchers and research groups identify the eResearch service or suite of services suitable for their research.
-The analyst will discuss and analyse your requirements and provide access and support to QCIF-sponsored eResearch infrastructure and solutions, such as USQ's HPC or cloud computing via QRIScloud services in Queensland.
+The eResearch Services team is here to help researchers and research groups identify the eResearch service or suite of services suitable for their research.
+The eResearch services team will discuss and analyse your requirements and provide access and support to QCIF-sponsored eResearch infrastructure and solutions, such as USQ's HPC or cloud computing via QRIScloud services in Queensland.

 The analyst collaborates with existing systems and structures at USQ to deliver eResearch services.
 Working from the Office of Research Development, eResearch services are closely aligned with ICT and the Library.